Welcome to the Southeast Louisiana Refuges Complex

 The mission of these refuges and the National Wildlife Refuge System is to administer a national network of lands and waters for the conservation, management and where appropriate, restoration of the fish, wildlife and plant resources and their habitats within the United States for the benefit of present and future generations of Americans.
 These refuges are representative of the rich and varied habitat and wildlife resources of the coastal region of the state.
 They are part of a network of over 540 refuges throughout the country that are administered by the U.S. Fish & Wildlife Service (FWS).

 This annual family event is hosted by the US Fish and Wildlife Service and The Friends of Louisiana Wildlife Refuges, Inc. An action-packed day is held at the 110-acre Bayou Lacombe Centre in Lacombe, LA from 10am to 5pm.
 There are over 40 guest exhibitors annually.
-If you would like ot be an exhibitor, please fill out the this form.
-Check out the color flyer here.
+For a video of the event, click here.
+Check out the color flyer.

 Kids line up to build birdhouses, learn how to canoe, spin-cast for prizes at the casting pond, learn to shoot a bow and arrow, and take part in dozens of hands-on learning experiences at the many booths and displays throughout the grounds.
 There are also live snakes, alligators, lizards, hawks, owls and other critters to see and touch.
 They can learn about wildland fires and shoot the fire hose, or take part in the kid’s birding activity to learn keys to identify birds.
 There are Pontoon boat tours on the bayou, van tours to more remote refuge spots, and the “hayride shuttle” that links everything together and adds adventure to the day.